 How music students and professors are adapting to an unprecedented situation

-Kelly Chan, Marisa Goolgasian, Charlise Koch, Chris Triunfo
+By Kelly Chan, Marisa Goolgasian, Charlise Koch, and Chris Triunfo

 When the COVID-19 pandemic showed no sign of dissipating before the start of the fall semester, colleges across the United States adjusted.
 Mask requirements, social distancing, regular testing and remote classes became routine aspects of the college experience.
 But for those who study and teach music, this adjustment has been significantly more difficult.
 Here in Boston, professors at Northeastern University are coming up with innovative teaching strategies to keep their music classes going.
 Next door at the New England Conservatory, ensemble groups meet under strict guidelines, ranging from proof of testing to the covering of instruments.
 At Berklee College of Music, students are completely remote but still find ways to practice and perform with their bandmates, despite the distance between them.
 Even in a pandemic, students and professors alike have overcome these obstacles and proven that music will prevail.